trogdentyler/review/README.md

-# review
+# Review
-Review of fundamental concepts in TDA
+Review of fundamental concepts in TDA.